SebastiaoJeronimo/Static-Websites/README.md

 # Static-Websites
-Repository for storing my static websites and articles using only HTML and CSS
+Repository for storing my static websites articles and templates using only HTML and CSS
 Update do Bear website 14